Stop chasing more… bigger… busier. When you embrace simple living, you can be content with what you have. Here’s how to start.

 - a used but reliable station wagon that’s good enough

 See the difference?
-The issue is not just that some of these things are expensive and some are not.
-It’s that the first set requires a price beyond money: of time and stress that complicates your life.
+The issue is not only that some of these things are expensive and some are not.
+The first set requires a price beyond money: of time and stress that complicates your life.
 When you are making decisions, try to think about which one is complicated and which one brings you peace.
 That’s the essence of simple living.

 So how do I live a life like this?